rlaisqls/TIL/데브옵스 DevOps/AWS/Storage/Snow Famliy.md

+# Snowcone

+Snowcone is the smallest AWS Snow family data transfer device.
+It can delivery 8TB Storage.
+Send data offline via device delivery or to AWS via AWS DataSync over the Internet

 # Snowball

 Snowball is a giant physical disk that is used for migrating high quantities of data into AWS.
 It is a peta-byte scale data transport solution.
 Using a large disk like Snowball helps to circumvent common large scale data transfer problems such as high network costs, long transfer times, and security concerns.
 Snowballs are extremely secure by defign and once the data transfer is complete, the snow balls are wiped clean of your data.